Once upon a time, a girl was trying to fix her broken heart by helping refugees and asylum seekers.

 *Italian Independent Insurgent

-Only one out of her eight fellow volunteers who received the goodbye email that evening called to see what was happening.
-The only person who got in touch was the least you’d expect, a senior volunteer with whom the girl had barely talked before.
+Only one out of her eight fellow volunteers who received her goodbye email gave her a call to see what was happening.
+This person was the least you’d expect, a senior volunteer with whom the girl had barely talked before.

 All the others never replied.